Description from Flora of China

 Shrubs or small trees, dioecious, deciduous.
 Branchlets smooth, usually slightly zigzagged.
 Stipules small, caducous.
 Leaf blade margin sharply serrulate, crenate, or subentire.
 Inflorescence a raceme or panicle of thyrses.
 Flowers usually 4- or 5-merous.
 Male flowers: stamens inserted on disk margin; filament subulate; anther subglobose or ellipsoid.
 Female flowers: disk cup- or ring-shaped; ovary semi-immersed in disk, mostly 2-loculed; ovules 2 per locule, basally attached, erect.
 Fruit a ± dry berry, subglobose or depressed globose, 2-4-seeded.
 Seeds subglobose, erect; aril thin.

-About 15 species: tropical America, NE Australia, China, Indonesia, Malaysia, New Guinea, Pacific islands, Philippines; two species (both endemic) in China.
+About 20 species: tropical America, NE Australia, China, Indonesia, Malaysia, New Guinea, Pacific islands, Philippines; three species (two endemic) in China.